math-reis/python-basic-projects/arithmetic-formatter/README.md

 ### Testing

 The unit tests for this project are in `test_module.py`.
-We imported the tests from `test_module.py` to `main.py` for your convenience.
+I imported the tests from `test_module.py` to `main.py` for convenience.
 The tests will run automatically whenever you hit the "run" button.